ldeniau/mad/src/lib/lpeg/README.md

 ###Installing:
   Run the makefile contained in the lpeg-0.12 folder in this directory.
+  To make on macosx, run
+       make macosx
+  and to make on linux, run
+       make linux

 ###Using re:
   To use re, require it using the wrapper in this directory.